forseti-security/forseti-security/_docs/_latest/use/explain.md

 $ forseti-client-XXXX-vm> forseti explainer why_granted <MEMBER_NAME> <RESOURCE_NAME> --permission <PERMISSION_NAME>
 ```

-Example values for `<MEMBER_NAME>`, `user/user1@gmail.com`, `serviceAccount/service1@domain.com`
+Example values for `<MEMBER_NAME>` are `user/user1@gmail.com` or `serviceAccount/service1@domain.com`

-The result will show you all bindings that grant such access, and for each binding `<resource, role, [member1, member2]>`, forseti will tell you how the resource hierarchy link to your target resource and how a group in the binding link to your target member.
+The result shows all bindings that grant the permission you specified.
+For each binding `<resource, role, [member1, member2]>`, Forseti returns how the resource hierarchy links to your target resource, and how a group in the binding links to your target member.

+In the following example, user `user/abc@gmail.com` has permission `iam.serviceAccounts.get`
+on resource `organization/1234567890` because the user has the role `roles/iam.securityReviewer` on resource `organization/1234567890`.

 ```
 forseti explainer why_granted user/abc@gmail.com organization/1234567890 --permission iam.serviceAccounts.get